-Alexandria Ocasio-Cortez Says If It Were Up To Her, There Would Be New Impeachment Articles For Georgia Tape
+Alexandria Ocasio-Cortez Says Donald Trump's Call About Georgia Election Results Is An 'Impeachable Offense'

-Alexandria Ocasio-Cortez said she believes Donald Trump should be impeached again after the release of an audio recording showed him pressuring Georgia state officials into finding the votes necessary to overturn his loss in the state.
+Alexandria Ocasio-Cortez said she believes Donald Trump should be impeached again after the release of an audio recording of him pressuring Georgia state officials into finding the votes necessary to overturn his loss in the state.

-On Sunday, The Washington Post released a full audio recording of the discussion between Trump and other senior White House members and the Republican leaders in Georgia who had already certified Joe Biden’s win in the state.
-The tape showed Trump aggressively pressuring them to change the outcome, with the Georgia officials pushing back against his unfounded claims of massive voting fraud.
+On Sunday, The Washington Post released a full audio recording of the discussion between Trump, other senior White House members and the Republican leaders in Georgia who had already certified Joe Biden's win in the state.
+The tape revealed Trump aggressively pressuring them to change the outcome, with the Georgia officials pushing back against his unfounded claims of massive voting fraud.

 The release has led to a massive backlash for Trump, with some saying that he could face criminal charges for the attempts to pressure officials into interfering in the race.
 And one prominent member of Congress believes he should face new charges.